-16.3.2.
-A central counterparty should set explicit and exacting benchmarks for the availability of key systems, commensurate with the criticality of the services it provides.
+14.3.2.
+A securities settlement facility should set explicit and exacting benchmarks for the availability of key systems, commensurate with the criticality of the services it provides.
 Measures of system availability should be reported regularly to senior management, relevant board committees, participants, the Reserve Bank and other relevant authorities.
-A central counterparty should have procedures to investigate a failure to meet system-availability benchmarks, including external review where appropriate, and should implement any recommended changes to operations on a timely basis.
+A securities settlement facility should have procedures to investigate a failure to meet system-availability benchmarks, including external review where appropriate, and should implement any recommended changes to operations on a timely basis.